felenk/herding-cats/src/posts/fonts-for-review.md

 ---
 Please choose **one** of the following styles for the fonts on the body of the content for any given frame.

+***UPDATED NOTE:** Style has been narrowed down to "art pen", "marker", and "craft pen" looks.
+We are playing with both all caps and smallcaps typography, depending on demographics*

 **Option 1:**

 ![Font Option #1](/images/washorsanitize_f2.jpg "Font Option #1")